 Washington DC Gay Clubs & Parties

-In recent years, all of DC's traditional gay nightclubs have closed.
-While there are still a few gay bars to be found, dance clubs in the nations capitol haven't been able to stick around.
+In recent years, all of Washington DC's gay clubs have closed.
+While there are still a few gay bars to be found, dance clubs in the nation's capital haven't been able to stick around.
 Given the lack of dance venues, there are a number of weekly themed gay parties that happen either weekly or monthly in different venues, including the popular Cherry Pop weekend, which has been going on for 25 year.s

 Washington DC Gay Sauna's and Cruising Bars